BhavikCpatel/readable/README.md

   * `npm start` or `yarn start`

   Information about the Client App and how to use it can be found in its [README file](readable-client/README.md).

+If everything goes well, you should see an app running on a new browser window, however, in any case if it doesn't start automatically, you can navigate app using 'http://localhost:3000' in your favorite browser.

+All the best!